ziaali455/vision_pro_language/README.md

 # vision_pro_language
 A test app for developing translation with the Apple Vision Pro.
+First step towards a larger project